arashnm80/arashnm80.github.io/handbook.md

 ## Mediums

 ### Reboot
+Start again from scratch.
-- What are my main pinciples and beliefs?
+- What are my main pinciples/beliefs/thoughts?
-- What do I want/like/need?
+- What do I want/like/need/love and what I don't?
 - 私の現在の状況は何ですか？
-- What is the best thing I can do now?
+- What are my options?
+What is the best/worst thing I can do now?
 - Qui vais-je choisir d'être et que vais-je choisir de faire maintenant ?

 ### Idea, knowledge, action